 The Preserve Calavera Tracking Team is a local entity under the general organization of the San Diego Tracking Team.
-We carry out quarterly wildlife transects in the Calavera Preserve and along Ranch Santa Fe Road to monitor wildlife movement in those areas.
+Until 2017, we carried out quarterly wildlife transects in the Calavera Preserve and along Ranch Santa Fe Road to monitor wildlife movement in those areas for more than 15 years.
 If you are interested in participating, you’ll need to get some basic training through the San Diego Tracking Team.

 Roadrunner scat typically has a large, bulbous white end of uric acid in conjunction with the brown poop.